chack1172/laravel-single-save/README.md

 # Laravel Single Save

-This package allows you to run a single final save on a model when save function is called different times.
+This package is designed to optimize the model saving process of your Laravel applications.
+Wrapping the code in a specific method callback performs a single database update at the end of the callback execution.
+This optimizes the application's performance, especially during complex transactions or scenarios with frequent model updates.

 ## Installation